ericaknows/dwa-orientation-curriculum/assignments/software-setup-and-terminal-basics-assignment.md

 **HINT:** Recording a Loom video with a Loom desktop client app lets you pause while recording, test the next set of instructions, and then resume recording to demonstrate the outcomes of those steps.

+> You must follow EVERY step unless the step includes the OS that you are not working with.

 The recorded video will prove that:

 - [ ] The software is installed.